 OktoberFest NYC (New York City)

 If you can’t make it to Munich for Oktoberfest this year, head to Pier 15 in New York City for a month and a half long celebration!
 Gaze out at the Brooklyn skyline while you revel in traditional Oktoberfest food and fun, complete with authentic German beer, brats, giant pretzels, and Lederhosen, of course.
-September 14 - October 27, free but advanced ticket registration is recommended.
+Opens September 12, free but advanced ticket registration is recommended.

 Annual Capital Apple and Wine Festival (Capital-Saratoga)

-If you’re looking for fun for the whole family, head to the Altamont Fairgrounds for the 30th annual Capital Apple and Wine Festival!
+If you’re looking for fun for the whole family, head to the Altamont Fairgrounds for the 31st annual Capital Apple and Wine Festival!
 There are classic fall activities around every corner with fresh apples, cider donuts, and pumpkin painting.
 Adults can stop by the wine & spirits building and sample hundreds of libations including aperitifs, wines, spirits, and ciders, and receive a commemorative tasting glass.
 Kids will have a blast jumping in the bouncy house, taking pony rides, and learning archery.
-Throughout the weekend, enjoy live music from Pit Brothers Band on Saturday and Johnny and the Cliffsnotes Noteson Sunday, and sample delicious specialty food like tacos, empanadas, dumplings, pulled pork sandwiches, apple pie, cider slushies, and more.
-September 28-29, a wine and spirits tasting ticket is $19.33 and $9.83 for designated driver tickets.
+Throughout the weekend, enjoy live music and sample delicious specialty food like tacos, empanadas, dumplings, pulled pork sandwiches, apple pie, cider slushies, and more.
+September 13-14, one-day general admission tasting ticket is $20.38, weekend tasting ticket is $33.04, and designated driver ticket is $11.94.
+Kids under 17 are free.

-Harvest Festival at the Farmers’ Museum (Central New York)
+Harvest Festival at the Fenimore Farm & Country Village (Central New York)

-Step back in time and celebrate the bounty of fall at the Farmers’ Museum’s annual Harvest Festival.
+Step back in time and celebrate the bounty of fall at the Fenimore Farm & Country Village’s annual Harvest Festival.
 This family-friendly celebration has been a staple in Cooperstown since 1978, bringing together live performers, artisans, vendors, attractions, and farm favorites.
-While you’re there, be sure to explore the picturesque historic village - it’s one of the oldest living history museums in the state!
-September 14-15, entrance to the festival is included with regular museum admission.
+While you’re there, be sure to explore the picturesque historic village – it’s one of the oldest living history museums in the state!
+September 13-14, entrance to the festival is included with regular museum admission.

 Cape Vincent Oktoberfest (Thousand Islands-Seaway)

-The 16th annual Cape Vincent Oktoberfest returns to the Village Green this September.
-Take a stroll through the Autumn Farmers and Crafters Market or the Beer Garden with samples of authentic German beer and tastings from New York State wineries and breweries.
-Watch exciting live entertainment from dancers performing traditional German songs and dances.
+The 17th annual Cape Vincent Oktoberfest returns to the Village Green this September.
+The day kicks off with a family-friendly Volksmarch at 10am and continues throughout the day with live German music and dancing.
+Take a stroll through the Beer & Wine Garden for samples of authentic German beer and tastings from New York State wineries and breweries.
 There will of course be a tasty lineup of traditional Bavarian fare like pretzels, bratwurst, sauerkraut, braised red cabbage, German potato salad, and apple strudel.
-September 28; 21+ only event.
-Admission prices to be announced.
+There’s even a kid zone for the littles to get in on the fun.
+September 27.
+General admission is $5.49, Beer Garden admission is $26.50, and Volksmarch admission is $5.49.

 Saratoga Giant Pumpkin Fest (Capital-Saratoga)

-Witness the northeast’s best giant pumpkin growers as they compete in the 9th annual Saratoga Giant Pumpkinfest.
+Witness the northeast’s best giant pumpkin growers as they compete in the 10th annual Saratoga Giant Pumpkinfest.
 Prepare to have your mind blown as you admire pumpkins weighing thousands of pounds — past winners have weighed in at more than 2,000 pounds!
-You’ll also have the opportunity to walk through the Saratoga Farmers Market right next door, try tasty treats at food vendors, explore special exhibits, and snap a selfie with giant pumpkins.
-September 28, admission is free.
+You’ll also have the opportunity to walk through the Saratoga Farmer’s Market right next door, try tasty treats at food vendors, explore special exhibits, and snap a selfie with giant pumpkins.
+September 27, admission is free.

 Apple Harvest Festival (Finger Lakes)